-Over his 25 year experience and having cooked more than 10,000 lobsters, he figures he only had 5 bad ones.
-That’s some difference.
-It tells me if you want to avoid a disappointment when making a special diner, you want to buy cold water tails.
+Over his 25-year experience and having cooked more than 10,000 lobsters, he figures he only had five bad ones.
+That's some difference.
+It tells me if you want to avoid disappointment when making a special dinner, you want to buy cold water tails.

 Yes, you will pay more for cold water tails.
-Lee figures it’s about a $5.00 difference per pound but I think of it as buying an insurance policy.
-It will end up costing a lot more if you end up throwing one of the tails away besides ruining a beautiful dinner.
+Lee figures it's about a $5.00 difference per pound, but I think of it as buying an insurance policy.
+It will cost a lot more if you end up throwing one of the tails away besides ruining a beautiful dinner.

 How can you tell the difference between warm water and cold water tails?

 - Ask before you buy.
-You want to know specifically if they are from water water or cold and where they were caught.
-If you fish provider doesn’t know, stay away.
+You want to know specifically if they are from warm water or cold and where they were caught.
+If your fish provider doesn't know, stay away.

 - Check their shells.
 Caribbean warm water tails have distinct yellow spots and a yellow band across the tail.
 Australian tails don't have these markings.